Getting started

 Open Telemetry, or OTel for short, is a collection of tools, APIs and SDKs to collect information on how an entire system is behaving.
 A "system" can be a single application, or a group of applications (or queued jobs) that are working together.

-There are two main Open Telemetry that this package supports:
+There are two main Open Telemetry metrics that this package supports:

-- Traces: a distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
-A trace originates usually as a request somewhere and encompasses all jobs and other systems that request touches.
-Imagine that your application can accept a password reset request and sends a password reset mail via the queue, then the trace would be that request, and the queued job combined.
+Traces: a distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
+A trace usually originates as a request somewhere and encompasses all jobs, requests and other systems that the request touches.
+Imagine that your application accepts a password reset request and subsequently sends a password reset mail via a queued job.
+The Open Telemetry trace would then show that request, and the queued job combined.

-- a span: a span is an operation contained within a trace.
-It consists of an id a name, start and finish datetime, tags, the trace id it belongs to and a parent span id (because spans can be nested).
+Spans: a span is an operation contained within a trace.
+It consists of an ID, the trace ID it belongs to, a name, start and finish timestamps, optional tags and finally, an optional parent span id (because spans can be nested).

 You can learn more about the Open Telemetry high level concepts in their documentation.

-In your Laravel application, you can use start and stop measurements using the Measure
+In your Laravel application, you can start and stop measurements using the Measure

 facade.
-You can nest measurements how deep you like.
+You can nest measurements however deep you like.

 use Spatie\OpenTelemetry\Facades\Measure;